How to Transfer Mails from one Email Account to another for Free

-Reason #1.
-Your existing email address gets too much spam so you plan to dump the old account and switch to a new email address (a form of email bankruptcy).
+- Your existing email address gets too much spam so you plan to dump the old account and switch to a new email address.

-Reason #2.
-You are leaving your existing job for higher studies and need to transfer all personal emails from the Microsoft Exchange server to your new university email account.
+- You are quitting your existing job and need to transfer all personal emails from the Microsoft Exchange server to your email account.

-Reason #3.
-Your ISP’s email service isn’t reliable and you therefore plan to move to a free web based email service like Gmail, Yahoo Mail, Hotmail, etc.
+- Your ISP’s email service isn’t reliable and you therefore plan to move to a free web based email service like Gmail, Yahoo or Outlook.

 This illustration will help you visualize how to transfer email messages across the three most popular web email services.
 The transfer will happen online and you just need to specify the credentials (user name & password) of your old email account (from where you want to move message out) and your new email address (where you want to move messages in).

-Windows Live Hotmail is integrated with TrueSwitch so you can easily transfer emails from Yahoo Mail, AOL, Gmail, Live.com, .Mac, etc. to your shiny new Hotmail address.
+Windows Live Hotmail (or Microsoft Outlook) is integrated with TrueSwitch so you can easily transfer emails from Yahoo Mail, AOL, Gmail, .Mac, etc. to your shiny new Live.com or Outlook.com address.
 The same service may also be used for copying old email from an existing Hotmail account to a new Hotmail address.